Nelathan/harmonic-bert/QWEN.md

 ## Project Overview

-This directory contains the plan and potentially the implementation for an experimental project named "Harmonic SFT".
+This directory contains the plan and implementation for an experimental project named "Harmonic SFT".
 This project is inspired by the paper "Harmonic Loss Trains Interpretable AI Models" and explores a novel fine-tuning methodology for language models that replaces the standard `CrossEntropyLoss` with a metric learning objective.

 The core idea is to use a custom "Harmonic Loss" function and a "Distance-based Prediction Head" (`DistLayer`) for fine-tuning.
 Instead of predicting token classes directly, the model learns to position its output vectors in a semantic space relative to token prototypes.
 This aims to create richer internal representations where geometric distances are semantically meaningful, potentially improving generalization and generation quality.
 The approach also draws inspiration from "nGPT: Normalized Transformer with Representation Learning on the Hypersphere" through its use of unit sphere normalization.